csenn/schesign-graph-examples/README.md

 ### Central locations for graphs used for testing
 Import graphs are raw graphs that can be uploaded as a design.
 Export graphs are what are returned when a design is downloaded.

 The 2 will not be identical.

+*** Fix, this is not longer true ***
 Import graphs can point to nodes in other designs using a url identifier.
 An export graph will contain the evaluation of those urls.
 Also new nodes in an import graph will not have uids yet.
+******

 #### propertyVariations

-There should be at least on of every property type here
+One of every propertySpec constraint
+One of every rangeType
+One of every rangeConstraint

 #### testInhertiance